dotQ-Research/qaif-hashi/README.md

 1. Add more levels to introduce more quantum gates and different types of noise obstacles to the game.
 2. Introduce more quantum computing concepts eg. Entanglement, Quantum Tunneling, etc.
-3. Introduce more graphics and animations in the Game
-4. Introduce multiple qubits to the game
-5. Introduce error correcting codes to the game which can help the player restore the state of qubit after they come in contact with the noise balls
-6. Introduce engaging characters for the game storyline.
-Represent them as Qubits, state 0 being a bad person, and state 1 a good character.
-Through life experiences(quantum gates), the character chooses and affects its inner state, and then after a measurement (situation) decides to be either bad or good
-7. Introduce engaging characters for the game storyline
-8. Represent them as Qubits, state 0 being a bad person, and state 1 a good character.
-Through life experiences(quantum gates), the character chooses and affects its inner state, and then after a measurement (situation) decides to be either bad or good

 # License